3.7 cm TAK 1918

 The 3.7 cm Tankabwehrkanone 1918 in starrer Räderlafette or 3.7 cm TAK 1918, was an anti-tank gun built by Rheinmetall for the Imperial German Army near the end of the First World War.
-This was the world's first AT gun ever built that was purpose-designed for the role of an anti-tank gun.
+This was the world's first cannon that was purpose-designed for the role of an anti-tank gun.

 History

 At first, the German High Command was indifferent to the idea of developing specialized anti-tank weapons.
 The problem of dealing with tanks was considered to be a tactical problem and not a technical problem.
 Riflemen and machine gunners were given armor-piercing k bullets, while artillery units were trained to engage the tanks with direct fire.
 However, once allied tanks began to be encountered in greater numbers and employed with better tactical coordination an emergency program was launched to develop weapons and tactics to counter the threat from tanks.

 The first response to the tank threat was an anti-tank rifle based on the standard Mauser bolt-action rifle of the time, the Gewehr 98.
 The new Mauser 1918 Tankgewehr was a scaled up version of the Gewehr 98 firing a 13.25 × 92 mm SR armor-piercing round.
 Although adequate to pierce the armor of the time this gun proved unpopular due to its weight of 18.5 kg and strong recoil.
 The second gun was the Maschinengewehr 18 Tank und Flieger or MG 18 TuF, which was a dual-purpose anti-tank and anti-aircraft heavy machine gun based on the MG 08 and firing the same 13.25 mm round as the T-Gewehr.
 However, the MG 18 TuF was expensive, heavy, complex and never reached service.

 In July 1918, the OHL asked both Krupp and Rheinmetall to submit designs for a competition for a new anti-tank weapon with greater range and better penetration than previous weapons.
 Both companies presented a number of prototypes for the competition and after tests, during August 1918 at the Kummersdorf Proving Grounds, the Rheinmetall design was declared the winner.
 The Rheinmetall design was considered mobile, stable and accurate enough to be useful in combat.